 Reasons for Shutting Off the Gas

-The main shutoff valve controlling your home's natural gas supply may come into play during major construction or renovation involving gas lines or when closing up or shuttering a home, to prevent possible flood damage.
+The main shutoff valve controlling your home's natural gas supply may come into play during major construction or renovation involving gas lines or when closing up or shuttering a home.
 In rare instances, you may need to shut off the gas supply in the event of a natural disaster.

 Once the valve is turned off, do not turn it back on by yourself.
 It must be turned on by a gas company technician.
 The gas company will likely perform a pressure test on the system and relight all pilot lights in the house as part of turning the gas back on.

 Location of the Main Shutoff Valve

 The main gas shutoff valve is located near the gas meter supplied by your utility company.
 Your gas meter may be located outside your home on an exterior wall, or it may be found inside your home on an outside wall—often in a basement or utility area, such as a garage or the mechanical room where the furnace or water heater are located.

 How to Shut Off the Main Gas Valve

 NOTE: Many gas meter valves have a hole in the tab (or on a bracket attached to the tab) that will line up with a corresponding hole in the valve body when the gas valve is in the closed position.
 The utility company will use the hole to lock the valve in a closed position when the gas account is closed.
 When the holes in the valve handle are lined up, it indicates the valve is in the off position.